"What we have done for ourselves dies with us;

 of television, radio and the Internet, there are now transformation

-services in virtually every medium and large city in North America.
+services in virtually every average and large city in North America.

 But as the popularity of the legitimate crossdressing services has